-The next Ordinary Council Meeting of the City of South Perth Council will be held on Tuesday 27 February 2018 in the City of South Perth Council Chamber, Cnr Sandgate Street and South Terrace, South Perth commencing at 7.00pm.
+Here within are the Minutes of the Ordinary Council Meeting of the City of South Perth Council held Tuesday 27 February 2018 in the City of South Perth Council Chamber, Cnr Sandgate Street and South Terrace, South Perth.

-G.
+J.

 GEOFF GLASS CHIEF EXECUTIVE OFFICER